esosaoh/kubewarden-docs/docs/tutorials/typescript/01-intro-typescript.md

 - **No Node.js APIs**: Standard Node.js modules like `fs`, `http`, or `crypto` aren't available
 - **Limited standard library**: Only core JavaScript features and explicitly enabled APIs are accessible
 - **Single-threaded execution**: No support for Web Workers or multi-threading
+- **STDOUT restrictions**: Writing to STDOUT will break your policy - use STDERR for logging instead

 Despite these limitations, Javy provides sufficient capabilities for writing effective Kubewarden validation policies through the host capabilities system.